uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 > You can also click on the spreadsheet icon in your environment pane to
 > open the viewer.

-Finally, to see summary statistics for each of our variables:
+To see summary statistics for each of our variables, you can use the `summary()` function:

 ``` r
 summary(gapminder)